- 1 x Full Time position

 - Located in our Batemans Bay office

-The Justice Support Worker will provide cultural mentoring, case support and establish community development activities across the Shoalhaven region to support the aims of the program.
+The Justice Support Worker will provide cultural mentoring, case support and establish community development activities throughout the Shoalhaven, Eurobodalla and Bega Valley regions of Southern NSW to support the aims of the program.

 PURPOSE OF THE POSITION

-SCMSAC is funded by Juvenile Justice; Department of Justice to deliver the Aboriginal Justice Reintegration Program (Ngudjoong Billa), a demonstration program which aims to overcome offending behaviour, reduce offending rates and support positive reintegrate into the community.
+SCMSAC is funded by Department of Communities & Justice to deliver the Aboriginal Justice Reintegration Program (Ngudjoong Billa), a demonstration program which aims to overcome offending behaviour, reduce offending rates and support positive reintegration into the community, utilising social and cultural engagement.
 The program targets young people within the community, including juvenile offenders leaving detention who are assessed as having a medium to high level risk of offending.

 KEY RESPONSIBILITIES AND DUTIES

-- Work with Juvenile Justice Caseworkers to support engagement in individualise support plans, including the assessment, evaluation and reviews of client cases
+- Work with Department of Communities & Justice Youth Justice Caseworkers to support engagement in individualise support plans, including the assessment, evaluation and reviews of client cases

 - Provide intensive cultural mentoring and support young Aboriginal people referred to the program, including building rapport and establishing professional relationships with families and/or carers